joelsonejr/joelsonejr/README.md

 Right now I'm more focused on Frontend , but my end goal is to be able to work with Fullstack.

-🌱 I'm currently studying HTML, CSS and JavaScript, to improve my foundations, and get ready to move toward the nex level (🤔 Still deciding between Vue and React).
+🌱 I'm studying HTML, CSS and JavaScript, to improve my foundations, and get ready to move toward the nex level (🤔 Still deciding between Vue and React).

-🔭 I’m currently working on some small projects.
+🔭 Right now I'm working on some small projects.
 Most of them came straight from the lessons I attend to, but very soon I'll publish something of my own.

 💬 You can ask me about everything.
 I'll be glad to help.